 - If you don't fall asleep within 45 minutes, do something easy, like reading for 15-25 minute, and then try going back to bed.

-It's hard sharing a house or room with someone that has the complete opposite sleep schedule that you do.
+It's hard sharing a house or room with someone that has the complete opposite sleep schedule than you do.
 Here are some tips from SF State students on how they successfully dealt with it:

 - Communicate!
 Talk with your roommates about when they go to sleep and get up.

-- Set rules with your roommates, such as putting in headphones in to listen to music after 10:00pm.
+- Set rules with your roommates, such as putting in headphones in to listen to music after 10 p.m..

 - Be mindful and respectful of your roommates sleep schedule.

 Disclaimer: SF State and Health Promotion & Wellness do not endorse a specific brand or product, these are suggestions.